yosyp/WatcherEye/README.md

 # WatcherEye
-RESTful API with Flask that serves images from Raspberry Pi picamera.
+RESTful API with Flask that serves images from Raspberry Pi powered by picamera.

 ## Setup
 This software is tested in the following environment: